Illustration &

 A series of four linoleum block prints with chine collé details.

-The whale shark in the foreground and the coral in the background were hand-carved onto two separate blocks in order to create a layered image.
-I wanted the finer details of the whale shark to be white while keeping the colored paper as the overall background.
 This led me to using the printmaking technique of chine collé, where I printed the whale shark on thin rice paper and the coral onto a heavier stock, then ran the entire work through the press in order to bond the two sheets.

 BERMUDA